Cghlewis/data-mgmt-ed-research-book/_book/09-data-collection.md

 - Write the study ID, and any other relevant identifiers (e.g., school ID and teacher ID), on each page of your data collection form and then use either a removable label with participant name and other relevant information and place that over the ID or attach a cover sheet with this information.
 When you return to the office, you can remove the name label/cover sheet and be left with only the ID on the form.
   - It is this ID only that you will enter into your data entry form during the data capture process, no name.
-  - Removing the label/cover sheet also ensures that your data entry team only sees the study ID when they enter data, increasing privacy by minimizing the number of people who see see participant name.
+  - Removing the label/cover sheet also ensures that your data entry team only sees the study ID when they enter data, increasing privacy by minimizing the number of people who see see participant names.
   - It is important to double and triple check study identifiers against your participant database to make sure the information is correct before removing the label or cover sheet
   - Make a plan for the labels/cover sheets (either shred them if they are no longer needed, or store them securely in a locked file cabinet and shred them at a later point)